SAP-samples/teched2023-AD162/exercises/ex3/README.md

     ![MDK](images/3.1.8.png)

-    >`AllowEmptySelection:` This disables or enables the selection of empty value set.
+    >- `AllowEmptySelection:` This disables or enables the selection of empty value set.
-    >`IsPickerDismissedOnSelection:` This enables automatic dismissal of the list view after an entry is selected.
+    >- `IsPickerDismissedOnSelection:` This enables automatic dismissal of the list view after an entry is selected.
-    >`AllowDefaultValueIfOneItem:` This enables automatic selection of the default value for the List Picker if only one item is available.
+    >- `AllowDefaultValueIfOneItem:` This enables automatic selection of the default value for the List Picker if only one item is available.
 It's applicable when a technician updates the status of an incident from `In Process` to `Closed`.

 9. When a technician is updating the status of an incident, they should be presented with specific options depending on the current status of the incident.
    - If the current status is `New`, the technician should see the options `In Process` and `Closed`.
-    - However, if the current status is `In Process`, the technician should only see the `Closed` option. <br/> This behavior should be built into your application's programming logic. <br/> In **Properties** pane, for the `PickerItems` property, choose **Rule**.
+   - However, if the current status is `In Process`, the technician should only see the `Closed` option.
+This behavior should be built into your application's programming logic.
+   - In **Properties** pane, for the `PickerItems` property, choose **Rule**.
 Click on the three-dot icons and select **Create a Rule**.

     ![MDK](images/3.1.9.gif)

 10. Choose `/MDKApp/Rules/Incident` path for  *Folders* and click **OK**.
 This keeps all related files in a related folder.

     ![MDK](images/3.1.10.png)

 11. In the **Base Information** step, enter the Rule **Name** as `StatusPicker` and then click **Finish**.